View all Blog

 Now, given the bounding box for each person, we estimate their (x, y) location in the bird’s-eye view.
 Since the calibration step outputs a transformation for the ground plane, we apply said transformation to the bottom-center point of each person’s bounding box, resulting in their position in the bird’s eye view.
 The last step is to compute the bird’s eye view distance between every pair of people and scale the distances by the scaling factor estimated from calibration.
 We highlight people whose distance is below the minimum acceptable distance in red, and draw a line between to emphasize this.

 As medical experts point out, until a vaccine becomes available, social distancing is our best tool to help mitigate the coronavirus pandemic and as we open up the economy.
-Our goal with creating this tool and sharing it at such an early stage, is to help our customers and to encourage others to explore new ideas to keep us safe.
+Our goal in creating this social distancing detection solution and sharing it at such an early stage, is to help our customers and to encourage others to explore new ideas to keep us safe.

-Note: The rise of computer vision has opened up important questions about privacy and individual rights; our current system does not recognize individuals, and we urge anyone using such a system to do so with transparency and only with informed consent
+Note: The rise of computer vision has opened up important questions about privacy and individual rights; our current social distancing monitoring system does not recognize individuals, and we urge anyone using such a system to do so with transparency and only with informed consent.

 Related Resources